John B. “Jack” O’Reilly, Jr.

 Mayor of Dearborn

 John B. “Jack” O’Reilly, Jr. has served as an elected public official in Dearborn since 1990 and as Mayor since 2007.
 He was last re-elected in November 2013.
 Before becoming Mayor, he served as president of the Dearborn City Council for 17 years.

-Mayor O’Reilly has significant experience in regional, state and federal levels of government, and has participated on or led many boards, task forces and high level committees.
+Mayor O’Reilly has significant experience in regional, state and federal levels of government, and has participated on or led many boards, task forces and high-level committees.

-He also maintains an active role with the Urban Core Mayors, a bipartisan, multi-regional coalition of 13 central city mayors, and the Conference of Western Wayne and with the Southeast Michigan Council of Governments.
+Mayor O’Reilly also maintains an active role with the Urban Core Mayors, a bipartisan, multi-regional coalition of 13 central city mayors; the Conference of Western Wayne and with the Southeast Michigan Council of Governments.

 Before becoming Mayor, he was the executive director of the Southeast Michigan Community Alliance (SEMCA) from 1996-2007.

 He and his wife, Christina, are the parents of